Hagley Roman Catholic High School: Traditions

-Mass is held for all students each Tuesday morning.
+Mass is held for one year group of students or sixth form each Tuesday morning.
+Each year group will normally be able to attend one mass per term as the year group mass is offered to rotates weekly.
+Furthermore, the school offers the students the opportunity to take part in the mass band.
+This allows them to take part in the mass in more active way.

 Upon entrance to the sixth form, all students are invited to a garden party hosted by the sixth form committee.
 On the last day of sixth form, it is customary for leavers to drink at The Station Inn pub in full school uniform, moving on to The Lyttleton Arms and then into the nearby town of Stourbridge later in the evening.